traclabs/brash_docker/README.md

 # Setup
 Begin with the [**Common Setup**](#common-setup) subsection, then procede to either the [Dev](#dev) or [Prod](#prod) section.

-The Prod configuration generates a fresh, static build of the complete system with minimal steps.
+**[Prod](#prod) setup** : This generates a fresh, static build of the complete system with minimal steps.
 This mode is suitable for continuous integration systems, demos, and end-user testing.

-The Dev configuration is optimized for developers frequently editing and rebuilding.
+**[Dev](#dev) setup** : This configuration is optimized for developers frequently editing and rebuilding.
 This configuration uses a shared volume to access this folder and allows for quicker iterative builds.

 ## Common Setup